Pre-Register Now for Banks Ethiopia!

 Changing your bank looks like a difficult task to do, but when it comes to your money, your comfort and fulfillment ought to be the best need.
-With so numerous alternatives, there’s truly no reason to stay with an unsatisfactory bank.
+With numerous most profitable bank in Ethiopia, there’s truly no reason to stay with an unsatisfactory bank.
 Either attempt to make the relationship right, or make a decision – but do what’s best for you.

 Addis Ababa, November 1, 2023 – In a significant move towards fostering unity and collaboration within the Ethiopian banking industry, the National Bank of Ethiopia (NBE) convened a crucial meeting today with Chief Executive Officers and Board Chairs of various banks.
 The meeting aimed to communicate the NBE's strategic priorities outlined in its new 3-year Strategy Plan, focusing on assessing the performance and challenges faced by the sector, particularly in credit and foreign currency allocation.

 BII and FMO Announced that they have provided a loan of 20 million dollars each for a total of 40 million dollars to Dashen Bank